nochinator/Dynamic-live-architecture/README.md

 The backpropagation system from the beta branch doesn't work with the new position system, at least not yet.
 The entire thing was based on the idea that users defined which neurons could and could not be connected to, but the positioning system doesn't do this.
-Even if we did make it work with the position system, it would be extremely slow due to recurrent nature of the network.
+Even if we did make it work with the position system, it would be extremely slow due to the recurrent nature of the network.
 If you can come up with a way to do this efficiently, then please open an issue explaining it.

 ## Why is this useful/important?

 While it has not been tested yet, this could offer some unique advantages over traditional feedforward networks.
-One of the most obvious advantages are capturing both spacial and temporal relationships.
+One of the most obvious advantages is capturing both spacial and temporal relationships.
 This is a result of the reaction delay problems, and the fact that data is represented in a simulated space.
 Another more speculative advantage is thinking in a more human way, allowing better interaction with humans.